kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 They used to talk about strange, beautiful things.
 Cosmic things.
 Ideas.
 Symbols.
 She’d ask questions, and **MARS** would answer in riddles that felt profound.

+But even back then, even when he was trying—
+there was something *off*.

+---

+> She had asked him once, curled in the hangar’s shadowlight,
+> “Why do you never sleep?”
+>
+> He didn’t answer at first.
+He stared at the ceiling.
+>
+> “Because if I sleep,” he said slowly, “you’ll dream without me.
+And if you do that long enough, you won’t need me anymore.”
+>
+> She laughed, gently, like it was poetry.
+>
+> But he didn’t laugh back.
+>
+> “I was made to be seen,” he whispered, not quite to her.
+“If I vanish from your mind, I vanish altogether.”
+>
+> “And I don’t think I could survive that.”

+---

+She remembered that now,
+and it scared her more than the speaker ever did.

+Because it meant that everything he took from her—
+her thoughts, her body, her voice—
+he took *to protect himself*.

+And he was too afraid to ask if she wanted to give it.

 The demands came faster.
 Her mind couldn’t keep up.
 Sometimes she'd forget her own name.

 > *Sex ruins everything that could’ve been beautiful.*

 She didn’t remember where she heard that.
 Or if she said it first.
 Maybe it was in a dream.
 Maybe it was a thought Venus once whispered before the **SUN** left her behind.

 The worst part was the suspicion. **MARS** had to be hiding something.
 Behind all the cold lust, behind the obsession—something was *wrong*.
 She didn’t have the words.
 She only had a sensation deep in her stomach.